macacanigra-pl/the-mnl-website/docs/user-guide/function.md

 ## The Function block

-MNL simplifies the binding of the lambda block with the variable block in one special declaration block called a function block.
+MNL simplifies the connection between the lambda block and the variable block within a single declaration block known as a function block.

 ![workspace](assets/images/first_class_function_1.png){title="First class function"}